forta-network/docs/docs/testing.md

 ## Best practices

-To learn about more agent development best practices, see the [Best practices](best-practices.md) section.
+To learn more about agent development best practices, see the [Best practices](best-practices.md) section.
+Be sure to check out [Useful libraries](useful-libraries.md) for developing your agents as well.
+There are also sections describing more advanced agent patterns like [hiding sensitive data](sensitive-data.md), [publishing private alerts](private-alerts.md), [transaction simulation](tx-simulation.md) and [querying other chains](querying-chains.md).

 Once you have tested and reviewed your agent, you can move on to [deploying your agent](deploying.md).